 The board president, as the chief officer of the school district, will sign employment contracts and sign other contracts and school district warrants approved by the board and appear on behalf of the school corporation in causes of action involving the school district.

 NOTE: By law, the board president can only be elected to serve a term of one year.

-Cross Reference: 200.1 Organization of the Board of Directors 202.2 Oath of Office 206.2 Vice-President
+202.2 Oath of Office 206.2 Vice-President